Laimonas-Mikalauskas/Python-and-SQL-projects-portfolio/README.md

 2.1 Description:

 A class-based workplace data management and task tracking system for managing and securing employee personal data.
-Also it tracks task progress and it is designed to simulate real-world employee data management, task trcking and security operations by using structured object relationships and backend logic
+Also it tracks task progress and it is designed to simulate real-world employee data management, task tracking and security operations by using structured object relationships and backend logic combined with friendly UI.

 2.2 Key features:

-- Class-based architecture
+- Class-based architecture to maintain and structure Python code design
-- CRUD operations
+- CRUD operations for data storage, retrieval, update and deletion
-- ORM models and relationships
+- ORM models and relationships for scalable data management
-- ORM-based parametric queries
+- ORM-based parametric queries to eliminate SQL injection risks
-- Formatted console output
+- Formatted console output to display SQL query results
-- Control flow
+- Control flow (while, for loops to execute program repeatedly)
-- Backend logic
+- Backend logic by implementing Flask routing, templates rendering
+- HTTP methods such as GET, POST that lets client to retrieve data from server and send it to the     server to proceed the info
+- Simple webpage layout developed with HTML
+- Responsive design-based UI created with CSS

 2.3 Project structure